You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: Fall & Spring

-In this course, Relay students will learn about and deepen their understanding of literacy development in both reading and writing for their PK–12 students.
-They will then learn to administer assessments to better understand their PK–12 students’ academic development related to literacy.
-They will use this information to develop a long-term instructional plan for a small group of PK–12 students including a set of long-term goals, short-term goals, and weekly objectives that support literacy development in the areas of reading and writing.
-This plan will be the basis of the specialized Tier 2 instruction that Relay students implement as part of their Special Education Clinical Practice I course.
+In this course, Relay students will learn about and deepen their understanding of literacy development of their PK–12 students in both reading and writing domains.
+They will then learn to administer both reading and writing assessments to better understand their PK–12 students’ academic development related to literacy.
+They will use this information to develop a long-term instructional plan for a small group of PK–12 students that includes a set of long-term goals, short-term goals, and weekly objectives that support literacy development in the areas of reading and writing.
+Finally, they will reflect on engagement with caregivers and key stakeholders in the process of developing a literacy intervention plan.

 TEL-612: Assessment & Instructional Planning II